-This program is not open for general application by property owners or developers.
-The Town of Halton Hills will seek to identify projects for which an application to the Province under BFTIP is deemed warranted based on the desired outcomes of this CIP.
-Eligible costs are limited to remediation-related costs necessary to achieve a certificate of property use (CPU) acknowledged by the Ministry of Environment, Conservation and Parks (MECP) and subsequently a Record of Site condition filed with the Ministry (i.e. a contaminated site in need of remediation or risk management to enable a Record of Site Condition prior to development of the intended final use.)
+Primarily, the focus of this program is removing the costs of taxes during the remediation (clean-up) phase of development. • This program is not open for general application by property owners or developers.
+The Town of Halton Hills will seek to identify projects for which an application to the Province under BFTIP is deemed warranted based on the desired outcomes of this CIP. • Eligible costs are limited to remediation-related costs necessary to achieve a certificate of property use (CPU) acknowledged by the Ministry of Environment, Conservation and Parks (MECP) and subsequently a Record of Site condition filed with the Ministry (i.e. a contaminated site in need of remediation or risk management to enable a Record of Site Condition prior to development of the intended final use.)
 Eligible costs may be adjusted by conditions of matching assistance provided by the Ontario Minister of Finance.
 Program Specifics Program includes annual cancellation of tax increases over the established base tax.
-Specifics of any tax assistance will be identified in a municipal by-law which establishes the date that such tax assistance commences and the date of expiry of the assistance.
-Assistance is limited to the increase in property tax over the established "base" tax.
-Matching education portion tax assistance is limited to the earlier of a 36-month3 consecutive period or the date that tax assistance equals the costs of remediation necessary to permit filing of a Record of Site Condition and the cost of complying with any certificate of property use issued under Section 168.6 of the Environmental Protection Act.
-Implementation Specifics • This program is solely for development projects within the Town that involve remediation of contaminated soil or buildings and/or risk management strategies which are eligible for assistance under Section 365.1 of the Ontario Municipal Act .
-At commencement of tax assistance (the beginning of the defined "rehabilitation period"), tax assistance comprising the municipal portion of any tax increase cancellation is in effect until the date specified in the municipal by-law.
+Specifics of any tax assistance will be identified in a municipal by-law which establishes the date that such tax assistance commences and the date of expiry of the assistance. • Assistance is limited to the increase in property tax over the established "base" tax.
+Matching education portion tax assistance is limited to the earlier of a 36-month consecutive period or the date that tax assistance equals the costs of remediation necessary to permit filing of a Record of Site Condition and the cost of complying with any certificate of property use issued under Section 168.6 of the Environmental Protection Act.
+Implementation Specifics • This program is solely for development projects within the Town that involve remediation of contaminated soil or buildings and/or risk management strategies which are eligible for assistance under Section 365.1 of the Ontario Municipal Act . • At commencement of tax assistance (the beginning of the defined "rehabilitation period"), tax assistance comprising the municipal portion of any tax increase cancellation is in effect until the date specified in the municipal by-law.
 With respect to the matching education portion of any tax assistance, such assistance is provided upon application to the Ontario Minister of Finance by the municipality and approval by the Minister of Finance.
-At all times, total tax assistance is limited to the eligible costs defined in this Plan.

-3 Ontario Government announced an extension to 6 years (72 months) for business developments and 10 years (120 months) for residential developments.
+&lt;sup>3 Ontario Government announced an extension to 6 years (72 months) for business developments and 10 years (120 months) for residential developments.